 The fuel pump is the heart of the fuel delivery system.
 It pumps fuel from a vehicle's fuel tank to the engine, where it is mixed with air and injected into the cylinders for burning.
 Fuel pumps in most modern fuel delivery systems are located inside the fuel tank, and run on electricity supplied by the vehicle's electrical system.
 They pump a continuous volume of fuel at a given voltage, and are typically extremely reliable when operated under the conditions for which they are designed.
 Despite their reliability and the high cost and hazard of replacement, fuel pumps have a higher return rate than almost any other automotive part.
 They are commonly misdiagnosed and needlessly replaced, costing consumers, repair shops and manufacturers millions of dollars each year.
-It's estimated that 80% or more of returned pumps are found to function properly when tested by the manufacturer.
+It's estimated that 80% or more of fuel pumps are replaced for non-fuel pump related issues.

 Most mechanically regulated fuel delivery systems operate the fuel pump at one speed, based on a constant voltage from the electrical system.
 However some automotive manufacturers have begun incorporating two or three speed pumps to improve efficiency and reduce emissions.
 Like electronically regulated returnless systems, the speed of the pump is controlled by the ECM.
 However the ECM does not increase pump speed based on fuel pressure.
 In such a case, the fuel pump may not increase speed/output in reaction to the simulated load method used by the FST.
 Instead, a scanner or manufacturer's software is required to manually increase the speed in order to test the peak capability of the pump.
 The manufacturer's service manual should document this in their fuel system diagnostic procedure.
 Fuel pumps fail or fail to perform due to high mileage, contaminated fuel, or electrical problems.
 While there is no fix for wear due to high mileage, fuel and electrical problems can be identified, corrected, and prevented.
 In the case of fuel contamination, it is almost certain the pump will have to be replaced due to irreversible damage.
+However electrical issues such as a loss due to irreversible damage.
 However, electrical issues such as a loose ground, bad connection, or low voltage, can many times be corrected before the pump experiences any permanent damage.